utPLSQL/utPLSQL/docs/userguide/annotations.md

     * Payments set off
     * Payouts

 The `%suitepath` annotation is used for such grouping.
-Even though test packages are defined in a flat structure the `%suitepath` is used by the framework to form a hierarchical structure of them.
+Even though test packages are defined in a flat structure the `%suitepath` is used by the framework to form them into a hierarchical structure.
 Your payments recognition test package might look like:

 ```sql
 create or replace package test_payment_recognition as